 Safety

-In our opinion, there are no safety concerns when traveling in Kwandwe Game Reserve.
+In our opinion, there are no safety concerns when traveling in Kwandwe Private Game Reserve.
 Like all parks and reserves in South Africa, Kwandwe is virtually a crime-free zone.
-There is some crime in South Africa’s towns and cities, so normal precautions should be taken when visiting urban centers during your trip (see ‘Cities & Other Urban Areas: Safety Precautions’ below).
-The vast majority of travelers don’t have any incidents during their visit.
+There is some crime in towns and cities, so normal precautions should be taken when visiting urban centers (see ‘Cities & Urban Areas: Safety Precautions’ below).
+The vast majority of travelers don’t have any incidents during their trip.

-For up-to-date information about safety in South Africa in general, it’s worth checking the government travel advisories (see the ‘Safety & Security – South Africa’ link below).
+For up-to-date information about safety in South Africa in general, check the government travel advisories (see the ‘Governments’ Travel Advice for South Africa’ link below).

 - General Travel Safety Precautions